-All updates you make in the Design Studio are dynamic.
-This includes changes to for example, the designs, design steps, and placeholder editor.
+All updates you make in the 3D Visualization Studio are dynamic.
 Likewise, all updates you make to the Design Studio libraries (except the font library) are made in real-time.
 No deployments are required.

 Deploying changes across static pages will ensure that your most recent changes are publicly visible.

 Deployments are needed for all your static pages, including the storefront homepage, product pages, collection pages, and theme settings.

 All updates you make to product prices, product package prices, discounts (promotions or coupons), or upcharges (fundraising or fees) for your storefront require deployment.

 Changes you make in the font library require a deployment.

 When you add a new currency, a deployment is needed.

 How to make a deployment?

 Go to Dashboard > Sales Channel > Storefront > (select your storefront) > Deployment.